 This exciting new way of talking about retirement allows you to lead your organization’s retirement plan process with vision and purpose.

-Only a small percentage of eligible participants take an active role in their plan.
-The harsh truth is many participants don’t understand retirement plan investments and how to invest their money.
+Unfortunately, only a small percentage of eligible participants take an active role in their plan, and many participants don’t understand retirement plan investments and how to invest their money.

 Here are 7 steps that can help you as you strive to create better employee participation.